argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 * `destinations` reference to clusters and namespaces that applications within the project can deploy into (don't use the `name` field, only the `server` field is matched).
 * `roles` list of entities with definitions of their access to resources within the project.

+!!!warning "Projects which can deploy to the Argo CD namespace grant admin access"
+    If a Project's `destinations` configuration allows deploying to the namespace in which Argo CD is installed, then Applications under that project have admin-level access.
+[RBAC access](https://argo-cd.readthedocs.io/en/stable/operator-manual/rbac/) to admin-level Projects should be carefully restricted, and push access to allowed `sourceRepos` should be limited to only admins.

 An example spec is as follows:

 ```yaml